ustrucx/udev-rules/README.md

 # udev-rules
-udev rules to support Ledger devices on Linux
+udev rules to support Ledger devices on Fedora 28